openstack/openstack-manuals/doc/common-rst/cli_manage_images.rst

 Troubleshoot image creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you encounter problems in creating an image in Image Service or
+If you encounter problems in creating an image in Image service or
 Compute, the following information may help you troubleshoot the
 creation process.